GANmouflage: 3D Object Nondetection with Texture Fields: Results

 Each participant was shown one random image from the reserved images of each scene in a random order.
 The first 5 images that they were shown were part of a training exercise, and are not included in the final evaluation.
 We asked participants to search for the camouflaged object in the scene, and to click on it as soon as they found it.
 The object in the scene was camouflaged by a randomly chosen algorithm, and placed at the predefined position.
 After clicking on the image, the object outline was shown to the participant.
 We recorded whether the participant correctly clicked on the camouflaged object, and how long it took them to click.
 Each participant had one trial for each image and a maximum of $60s$ to find the camouflaged object.

 \mypar{Results on cuboid shapes.} The perceptual study results on cuboid shapes are shown in \tbl{tab:human_study_cube}.
 We report the confusion rate, average time, and median time measured over different methods.
-We found that our models {\em significantly outperform the previous approaches on all metrics}, although there was not significance difference between the 2- and 4-view models.
+We found that our models {significantly outperform the previous approaches on all metrics}.
 To test for significance, we followed~\cite{owens2014camouflaging} and used a two-sided $t$-test for the confusion rate and a two-sided Mann-Whitney $U$ test (with a $0.05$ threshold for significance testing).
 We found that our method outperforms all the baseline methods significantly in the confusion rate metric.
-Both of our model variations outperform \textit{Interior MRF} ($p < 2 \times 10^{-3}$ and $p<3 \times 10^{-5}$ respectively).
-There is not a significant difference between the variations with 2 and 4 views ($p=0.28$).
+Both of our model variations outperform {Interior MRF} ($p < 2 \times 10^{-3}$ and $p<3 \times 10^{-5}$).
+There was no significant difference between 2 and 4 views ($p=0.28$).
 In terms of time-to-click, our method also beats the two MRF-based methods.
-Compared with {\em Boundary MRF}, our method requires more time for participants to click the camouflaged object ($p=0.0024$ for 2 views and $p=0.039$ for 4 views).
-The difference between two variations of our method again is not significant ($p=0.38$).
+Compared with {Boundary MRF}, our method requires more time for participants to click the camouflaged object ($p=0.0024$ for 2 views and $p=0.039$ for 4 views).